 Textiles DiversionGetting Textiles Out of the Waste Stream

-According to EPA statistics, the average US resident throws away 81 pounds of textiles (clothing, shoes, carpeting, and more) each year.
-That adds up to nearly 13 million tons of material being landfilled or incinerated each year.
-Only about 15% of used textiles are recovered from the waste stream.
-85% of used textiles are wasted.
+According to EPA statistics, the average US resident throws away more than 85 pounds of textiles (clothing, shoes, carpeting, and more) each year.
+That adds up to more than 16 million tons of material being landfilled or incinerated each year.
+Only about 16% of used textiles are recovered from the waste stream.
+84% of used textiles are wasted.
 That’s terrible when you realize that these materials actually have significant value.

 Even Old Rags Have Value